SayHelloGmbH/Advanced-WPPerformance/README.md

 }
 ```
 ### Critical CSS / LoadCSS
-All CSS Files will be removed from the head and loaded asynchronously.
+All CSS Files will be removed from the head and loaded asynchronously using `rel="preload"` (`loadCSS` as Fallback).
 This makes sure your CSS Files won't delay the page rendering.
 To reduce the flash of unstyled content (FOUT) I recommend adding a Critical CSS.
 #### conditonal Critical CSS
 By default this plugin provides a textarea where you can put your critical CSS.
 **But there's more!** You can use a filter `awpp_critical_dir` where you can define your own critical CSS Folder: